1.1 Hardware versions

 7.1 Service Screen

 Press * and # and power button simultaneously.
 The phone screen will display RSSI (Received Signal Strength Indicator) and Batery Count, instead of the usual picture(s).
 This feature is useful to measure the received signal intensity and check the coverage of your AP.
 Battery count displays the remaining battery capacity (readings are probably in mAh (?), decreasing from 800 downwards).
-Restarting the unit will bring back the standard display scheme.

 7.2 Secret menu